I'm pouring a nice big gin with fresh-squeezed lime. And it's only 2.30pm. I deserve it. Today has been an unexpectedly successful double whammy day.

 To finish the story: in 1898, just as a decidedly good racehorse called 'Esme Lee' arrived on the British tracks, Redford became proprietor of the Theatre Royal, Cardiff.
 The family subsequently moved to Penarth, and Redford did well enough that he doubled by taking a 10-year lease on the Cheltenham Theatre, where brother Hubert was general manager.
 Both theatres appear to have prospered under his management, but Grace-Esme didn't last the distance.
 She died, in Wales, in 1910.
 Brother Hubert died 19 May 1924, and Robert, who retrenched to Penarth, not until 1936.

-And that is the tale of Esme Lee, her brother, her husband, and whole fami-lee ...
+And that is the tale of Esme Lee, her brothers, her husband, and whole fami-lee ...

 I really didn't expect it would fall into place like that!
 But the odd 'Burgoyne' does help!